sanheensethi/notes/ABCD/Readme.md

 ## What are your Strengths
 - I am so hard working kind of person and always eager to learn new technologies
 - I always manage my time efficiently.
+- Code - readibility is good

 ## Your Weakness
 - It seems very difficult to me to say NO to anyone
-- I am too much honest and people sometimes misuses me
+- I get little nervous when talking in public

 ## ALL ABOUT ARAYAKA NETWORKS
 - Aryaka is a company that provides wide-area software-defined network ( SD-WAN) connectivity and application delivery.